 In 2008, Larry Moore graduated from Saint Petersburg College with Honors.
 He received a Who's Who Among Students Award and was a member of Phi Theta Kappa Honor Society.
 In 2011, he spent 8 months at Intel as an application engineer intern, in DuPont, Washington.
 Currently, he is attending the University of South Florida at Tampa, Florida in an accelerated graduate program, pursuing both a Bachelor of Science and Master of Science in Computer Engineering.
 His current research involves computer aided verification of real-time systems and model checking.
 Larry is also a member of IEEE Computer Society.

-Appendix A: Inner loop quivalent assembly of the serial code
+Appendix A: Inner loop equivalent assembly of the serial code

-Roughly 45 instructions to proccess an iteration of the algorithm inner loop.
+Roughly 45 instructions to process an iteration of the algorithm inner loop.
 With throughput of 1 pixels processed per iteration.

-Appendix B: Equivalent assembly of inner loop optimized with AVX
+Appendix B: Equivalent assembly of inner loop optimized with Intel AVX

-Roughly 30 instructions to proccess an iteration of the algorithm inner loop.
+Roughly 30 instructions to process an iteration of the algorithm inner loop.
 With throughput of 4 pixels processed per iteration.

 1 Load and store operations on optimized code assumes data is aligned.